-Services that are covered for you What you must pay when you get these services in-network and out-of-network Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Hospital or Long Term Care ☐ Use of appliances, such as wheelchairs Hospital) is considered a new ☐ Operating and recovery room costs admission.
+For each inpatient ☐ Physical, occupational, and speech language therapy hospital stay, you are covered for unlimited days as long as ☐ Under certain conditions, the following types of the hospital stay is covered in transplants are covered: corneal, kidney, kidneyaccordance with plan rules. pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 The plan has a network of facilities that perform organ transplants.
-The plan's hospital network for organ transplant services is different than the network shown in the 'Hospital' section of your provider directory.
-Some hospitals in the plan's network for other medical services, please call UnitedHealthcare® Group Medicare Advantage (PPO) Customer Service at 877-246-4190 TTY 711.
+The plan's hospital network for organ transplant services is different than the network shown in the 'Hospitals' section of your provider directory.
+Some hospitals in the plan's network for other medical services are not in the plan's network for transplant services.
+For information on network facilities for transplant services, please call UnitedHealthcare® Group Medicare Advantage (PPO) Customer Service at 877-246-4190 TTY 711.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If our in-network transplant providers are willing to accept the Original Medicare rate.
-If UnitedHealthcare® Group Medicare Advantage (PPO) provides transplant services at a location outside of the pattern of care for transplant providers are willing to accept the Original Medicare rate.
-If UnitedHealthcare® Group Medicare Advantage (PPO) provides transplant services at a location outside of the pattern of care for transplants in your community and you chose to obtain transplants in your community and you chose to obtain transplants in your community and you chose to obtain transplants in your community and you chose to obtain transplants in your community and you chose to obtain transplants of you and a companion.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If UnitedHealthcare® Group Medicare Advantage (PPO) provides transplant services at a location outside of the pattern of care for transplants in your community and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 While you are receiving care at the distant location, we will also reimburse transportation costs to and from the hospital or doctor's office for evaluations, transplant services and follow-up care.
-(Transportation in the distant location includes, but is not limited to: vehicle Hospital or Long Term Care Hospital) is considered a new admission.
-For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.
+(Transportation in the distant location includes, but is not limited to: vehicle